About Guest House

 History of Guest House Timeline

 It was May 20, 1956, when Austin Ripley’s dream became a reality.
 The doors of Guest House opened to care for priests and seminarians suffering from alcoholism.
 Ripley, a recovering alcoholic, recognized that priests had a more difficult time in recovery than lay people.
 He believed Guest House could help priests successfully recover and restore their relationship with God.
 In 1994, Guest House introduced a separate program for women religious.
-Today, both programs operate simultaneously on the 135-acre campus in Lake Orion, Michigan, treating men and women religious with chemical and process addictions, including alcoholism, substance abuse, gambling, hoarding, eating disorders, internet compulsions and other behavioral health conditions.
+Today, both programs operate simultaneously on the 105-acre campus in Lake Orion, Michigan, treating clergy and men and women religious suffering from substance use disorders, process addictions and compulsive overeating.
 We are grateful to continue our ministry of saving vocations and strengthening Catholic communities.

-Success and growth prompted the opening of a second location in Rochester, Minnesota.
+Success and growth prompts the opening of a second location in Rochester, Minnesota, with 23 beds.

-As part of a reorganization effort, Guest House moved all clergy and men religious to Rochester and continued outpatient treatment, aftercare and education in Lake Orion.
+As part of a reorganization effort, Guest House moves all clergy and men religious to Rochester and continues outpatient treatment, aftercare and education in Lake Orion.

-Guest House responded to an increasing need and opened a program for women religious on the Lake Orion campus in the Scripps Mansion.
+Guest House responds to an increasing need and opens a program for women religious on the Lake Orion campus in the Scripps Mansion.

-Recognizing each situation as different, Guest House opened “The Recovery Residence,” a long-term setting for clergy and men religious who require additional time to achieve quality and lasting sobriety.
+Recognizing each situation as different, Guest House opens “The Recovery Residence,” a long-term setting for clergy and men religious who require additional time to achieve quality and lasting sobriety.

 Guest House, committed to continually improving the quality of services and service outcomes, earned accreditation from CARF (Commission on Accreditation of Rehabilitation Facilities) and continues to achieve the recognition.

-Construction was completed on a new treatment center for women religious in Lake Orion, restoring the mansion to continuing care and education use.
-The Scripps Mansion was added to the National Register of Historic Places.
+Construction is completed on a new treatment center for women religious in Lake Orion, restoring the mansion to continuing care and education use.
+The Scripps Mansion is added to the National Register of Historic Places.

-To most efficiently meet the needs of clients, Guest House consolidated, closing the Rochester center and returning the clergy and men religious to a renovated treatment center in Lake Orion, with the women religious relocating to a new state-of-the-art, handicapped-accessible facility on the Lake Orion grounds.
-Guest House acquired the Human Development Magazine.
+To most efficiently meet the needs of clients, Guest House consolidates, closing the Rochester center and returning the clergy and men religious to a renovated treatment center in Lake Orion, with the women religious relocating to a new state-of-the-art, handicapped-accessible facility on the Lake Orion grounds.
+Guest House acquires the Human Development Magazine.

 Guest House recently celebrated 60 years, and our goal is to continue our ministry and meet the needs of those we serve.
 Our strategic plans for the future focus on improving campus grounds to support advanced care and a peaceful environment for healing, increasing the scholarship fund for clients who have little or no ability to pay for treatment, and providing innovative programs and education in addiction and recovery.